-The gospel for last week began: "When the days for Jesus' being taken up were fulfilled, he resolutely determined to journey to Jerusalem, and he sent messengers ahead of him (Luke 9:51)."
-That gospel focused first on the hostile reception Jesus received when he entered a Samaritan village, and the suggestion of James and John for violent retaliation.
-The second part of that text addressed those who would be followers of Jesus but felt they needed to delay becoming followers so that they could "bury the dead."
+A significant line from last week's Gospel stated, "When the days for Jesus' being taken up were fulfilled, he resolutely determined to journey to Jerusalem, and he sent messengers ahead of him."
+(Luke 9:51) That Gospel focused on the hostile reception Jesus received when he entered a Samaritan village and then the violent suggestion of James and John.
+The second part of that Gospel addressed those who would be followers of Jesus who felt they needed to delay becoming followers so that they could "bury the dead."

-This week's text describes Jesus' sending out his disciples.
-Matthew, Mark, and Luke all include an account of Jesus sending out the twelve disciples.
-Luke's is the only gospel to include this account of Jesus sending out the 72 disciples.
+Today's text is similar to Jesus' sending out the twelve in Mark 6:7-13 and Luke 9:1-6.
+Luke's is the only Gospel to include this account of Jesus sending out the 72 disciples.
 Seventy-two was believed to be the number of all the nations.
 It is also the number of elders Moses was instructed to choose from the people as they entered a covenant relationship with Yahweh (Exodus 24:1, Numbers 11:16).
-The number implies that the message from God is to go out to all the nations, not just to those towns that are on Jesus' route to Jerusalem.
-This is another hint that the journey that Jesus and his disciples are taking to Jerusalem should be seen as a spiritual journey as well.
+The number implies that this is God's message to go out to all the nations and not just to those towns that are on Jesus' route to Jerusalem.
+This is another hint that the journey that Jesus and his disciples are taking to Jerusalem should be seen as a spiritual journey.

-The sense of urgency that was part of last week's gospel continues this week.
-There is also a quality of gentleness, for they are sent as "lambs among wolves," and they are to travel very light, without sandals, money, or provisions, and they are not to greet anyone along the way.
+They are being sent with a sense of urgency, and at the same time, gentleness.
+They are to go as lambs among wolves and yet without the protection of even a stick.
+They are to travel light, without sandals, money, or provisions.
+They are not even to stop to greet others along the way.
 If they or their message are rejected, they are not to protest or give argument, but simply to move on.
 However, even if they are not welcomed, they are to announce publicly that the Kingdom of God is at hand.

-Travel was already dangerous, and it was not the ordinary experience of people of the day.
+Travel was already dangerous, and not the ordinary experience of people of Jesus' day.
 Also, there were those who would take advantage of travelers.
-The disciple who travels without money, staff, or sandals may have little of value to attract those with evil intentions, but they are also very vulnerable.
-The virtue of offering hospitality to strangers was extended only to men and foreigners.
-But there were always strings attached to accepting any favor, including hospitality.
+The disciple who travels without money, staff or sandals may have little of value to attract those with evil intentions, but they are also very vulnerable.
 Jesus was asking a great deal of the disciples.

 While Jesus' disciples were dependent upon the generosity of strangers, they were not powerless.
 Ancient Mediterranean people believed in a hierarchy of power that extended from God through all of creation, and it included many spirits.
 It is clear from the description of the rejoicing seventy-two that Jesus has shared with them his power over the spirit world.
 For a human to have some power over spirits was not totally usual.
 The problem the leaders of the Jews had with Jesus was not that he cast out spirits, but that they did not know by what power he did such things.
-The followers are told to rejoice not in this unusual "overturning of the hierarchy of power," but to rejoice instead that their names are written in heaven.
+The followers are to rejoice not in this unusual "overturning of the hierarchy of power," but to rejoice instead that their names are written in heaven.